backand/docs/source/includes/_sdk.md

 Initiates the password reset request.
 Sends an email to the specified user providing a link to your reset password form.
 Also provides a reset token, to be used to finalize the password reset.

 <aside class="warning">You must configure a custom reset password URL to use the password reset functionality.
-This is done in the app dashboard, under <strong>Security & Auth -> Configuration</strong></aside>
+This is done in the app dashboard, under <strong>Security -> Configuration</strong></aside>
 #### Parameters
 | name | type | description |
 | ---- | ---- | ----------- |